 During the summer, we often see a rise in the number of deliberate fires across Scotland.
 These include refuse and wheelie bin fires, fires in stairwells or derelict buildings, as well as grass and countryside fires made worse by hot and dry conditions.

-During summer 2021, firefighters were forced to attend more than 3,000 deliberate fires during just a six-week window.
+In summer 2021, firefighters were forced to attend more than 3,000 deliberate fires during just a six-week window.

 This type of behaviour has a huge impact on our crews and can divert them away from genuine emergencies where lives may be at risk.